ModelOriented/modelStudio/misc/paper.md

 Explaining predictive models might be a time consuming and tedious task.
 Libraries for interpretable machine learning [@DALEX], [@iml], [@tfexplain], [@sklearnexplain], [@InterpretML] require high programing skills and endless exploration of different aspects of a predictive model.

-There are tools for automation of the XAI process like `modelDown` [@Romaszko2019] which generates static HTML site and compares various models and explains them.
-But such tools generate static reports and are focused on global level explanations.
+There are tools for automation of the XAI process like `modelDown` [@Romaszko2019] which produces static HTML site to compare and explain various models.
+Unfortunately, such tools are focused on global level explanations only and deliver monotonous experience.

 # The `modelStudio` package